jay-j/golden-sun-manip/notes.md

 - find out where monster quantities are listed
 - find out where active psyenergy option selection list is?

-## State space
-- Character stats & status.
-- (NOT) items
-- active psyenergy list for characters. some kind of pre-cached class lookup?
-- active / possible summons. lookup based on djinn info. allow every possible one to allow for djinn standby on the same turn as summon cast!
-- enemy status & status.

-## Action Space
-- each character, any possible action (except items), include defense (want waiting to heal on lesser monsters to be a good strategy)
-- how to train on action space since the options will change as a result of the state (class)
-- the psyenergy list only shows what you HAVE NOW, not what you could have if you changed your class with the djinn you have. so this makes a good list of the currently available options. seems to be ordered as it is ordered in the battle menu (danger - some are not battle psyenergies).
-- the actions all have targets as well.

 ## Enemy Stuff
 Ascii characters.
 Width is 332 bytes!
 First entry is the one on the left.